Maria1709/Programming-for-Data-Analysis-Project/README.md

 My interest in data in this area came early in her diagnosis as we found we were doing so many therapies and interventions but at the end of a week if we had progress or regress we couldnt pin point what had caused or helped us.
 So with research we decided to go with ABA therapy (applied behavoural therapy) as a larger part of our multidisciplinary approach, and really just by taking data every day on how she was doing in each particular area we were working on gave us a clear indicator at the end of a week or even 3 days if it was working or not or did we need to reconsider and take another look a how and why it was not working. questioanire

-The reason behind this dataset in this project is to see can i find any real results to show a correlation between any of the above variables, to see is there a true connection between jaundice and these in particular.
+The reason behind this dataset in this project is to see can i find any real results to show a correlation between any of the above variables, to see is there a true connection between jaundice and nationality in particular.

 I started by compiling a list of variables i wanted to include in my dataset which are the following: